 The vertebral column in the spine and sacrum (at the bottom of the spine) are like a stack of bony blocks that serve to support the body.

-Each of these bony structures has additional bony attachments that serve to help stabilize the spine and to protect the spinal cord or nerves passing downward from the brain to organs, muscles, and sensory structures of the body.
+Each of these bones has additional bony attachments that serve to help stabilize the spine and to protect the spinal cord or nerves passing downward from the brain to organs, muscles, and sensory structures of the body.
 Each vertebral body and its attachments and the disc between the adjacent vertebrae are known as a spinal segment.

-The entire length of the spinal column has a large central canal or passage through which the spinal cord descends, and holes to each side of the canal to allow emergence of spinal nerves at each level.
+The entire length of the spinal column has a large central canal or passage (the bone channel described above) through which the spinal cord descends, and holes to each side of the canal to allow emergence of spinal nerves at each level.
 These holes are call the neuro-foramen.